jmansar/wavexlr-on-linux-cfg/README.md

 #### The workaround

 The following workaround is not a proper fix for the problem, but makes the device usable with both headphones and microphone working.
-The idea is to start the microphone recording before any use of the device output sinks.
+The idea is to start the microphone recording before any use of the device output sink.

 These instructions assume that your Linux distribution use [pipewire](https://pipewire.org/), [wireplumber](https://pipewire.pages.freedesktop.org/wireplumber/) and [systemd](https://systemd.io/).